 Unemployment and inadequate creation of decent jobs

 Kenya has experienced a steady rise in unemployment since the early 2000s.
-The unemployment rate increased from 2.6 percent in 2014 to 5.6 percent in 2023 (Figure 1.7).
+The unemployment rate increased from 2.6 per cent in 2014 to 5.6 per cent in 2023 (Figure 1.7).
 Although historically lower than the average for Sub-Saharan Africa, Kenya’s unemployment rate in 2022 and 2023 surpassed that of other low- and middle-income countries as well as the global average.
 The unemployment challenge is particularly acute among the youth and women, whose rates of joblessness far exceed those of adult men.
-Youth unemployment is more than twice the national average, highlighting a structural issue in the country’s labor market.
-Several factors contribute to this unemployment crisis, including rapid population and labor force growth, mismatches between skills and job market demands, sluggish or declining economic growth, and systemic issues such as corruption that hinder investment and job creation.
+Youth unemployment is more than twice the national average, highlighting a structural issue in the country’s labour market.
+Several factors contribute to this unemployment crisis, including rapid population and labour force growth, mismatches between skills and job market demands, sluggish or declining economic growth, and systemic issues such as corruption that hinder investment and job creation.